 One of the simplest (not to be confused with the easiest) ways to become a professional translator is by completing philological studies.
 Many fields offer translation courses, thanks to which students can acquire useful skills from the very beginning.
 During classes, students use specialist tools and software, whereas their progress is constantly monitored by the best experts in the market.

 It is worth mentioning how one can become a sworn translator, since this topic is closely related to education.
 In Poland, in theory, every person who has completed undergraduate studies can take the exam.

 In practice, graduates of linguistic studies have a higher chance of receiving the certificate, as in the course of their education they get familiarised with the required terminology, get to know the nature of the required types of texts and learn about cultural differences that can impact decisions made while translating.

-If during studies you were not exposed to materials related to legal and certified translations, it is definitely worth getting acquainted with them prior to the exam – there are many positions on the market that can be easily bought or borrowed.
-However, the oral part of the exam can turn out to be quite problematic – without adequate preparation, it is more likely to make a mistake or become overwhelmed by stress.
+If during studies you were not exposed to materials related to legal and certified translations, it is definitely worth getting acquainted with them prior to the exam – there are many books on the market that can be easily bought or borrowed.
+However, the oral part of the exam can turn out to be quite problematic – without adequate preparation, it is more likely to make a mistake or become overwhelmed with stress.

 Route no. 2 to become a translator – self-taught skills and knowledge

 If such an option is possible, it is worth the time to travel to regions in which the language chosen by us is used on a regular basis – that way, we will be able to explore the culture of a given country and broaden our knowledge regarding the current social or political situation.
-The appropriate selection of fields in which we want to specialise is also significant.
+The right selection of fields in which we want to specialise is also significant.
 When such a decision is made, we have to patiently enrich our field-specific vocabulary and try to stay on top of any changes that may occur.

 How to start your translation journey